Cooper-Thomas1/OblivionaireOnline/phase2/phase-two-report.md

 Our group decided upon discussing the rubric to assume the following:

 - **Parameter assumptions**
-  We assume inputs such as pointers and strings are valid and conform to the specification (e.g., null-terminated).
+  We assume inputs such as pointers and strings are valid and conform to the specification (e.g., not null-terminated).
 This avoids redundant validation and aligns with separation of responsibilities in modular design.
 Revalidating inputs could introduce undefined behavior or reduce performance unnecessarily.

 - **Account data storage**
   `account_t` structs are allocated on the heap and manually freed, as there is no indication of persistent storage.
 The `db.h` header only provides function declarations, suggesting that in-memory management is expected and sufficient.